docmeth02/home-assistant-cc/README.md

 __Working features:__
  - set desired temp
  - show measured temp
+ - apply offset to measured temp (should be the same you set on the device) per device in config file
  - read battery level (show using icon)
  - set mode (auto, manual, manual_locked, auto_locked)